codeschool/TweetValidator/README.md

 Checks for 140 character limit.

-The `/tweet` endpoint responds to **POST** requests with a *description* field in URL encoded format.
+The `/tweet` endpoint responds to **POST** requests with a *description* field in JSON format.
 It sends back a
 **200** HTTP status code if *description* is valid and a **400** status code if it's not.